Kractero/hare/src/lib/posts/prereqs.md

 ### <a name="programming-languages">Programming Languages</a>

-For most card tools, Python is the primary language you'll encounter.
-While some tools exist in other languages, like C# for Henson or PHP for Sitethief's scripts, Python otherwise dominates the scene.
-However, there are a few traps you can run into while downloading Python, especially on Windows (which itself is a trap).
+For most card tools that require command line execution, Python is the primary language you'll encounter.
+There are a few traps you can run into while downloading Python, especially on Windows (which itself is a trap).
 One of the most common issues is not adding Python to your PATH.

 Of course, if you're using Linux, you won't have that problem!